nferruzzi/xplode/README.md

 basic project for Unity 5.x workshops.
 For more informations contact me `@ilwoody`

+### Abstract
+xplode is a classic endless vertical shooter created to demonstrate the power of Unity3D as a fast prototyping tool; no previous knowledge in game programming is required.

 #### Live link

 http://nferruzzi.github.io/xplode/Builds/webgl/

-### Abstract
-xplode is a classic endless vertical shooter created to demonstrate the power of Unity3D as a fast prototyping tool; no previous knowledges in game programming are required.
+#### Credits

+- Nicola Ferruzzi
+- Lorenzo Berni
+- Ivan Nikolaev
+- Iacopo Marmorini
+- Elise Cicognani

 ### Main goal

 the goal of the workshop is building a game from scratch to become familiar with the following concepts:

 #### 1st day